 But it’s not just him, no one wants to give up the things that they have.
 We like our possessions, and we want to keep them.
 And so a good challenge for us to take, is to consider all the things that we possess; And then think very honestly with ourselves, and consider what we would do, if WE, were asked to give up all that we have.

 What would you do?
-Would you have to do the same that the young man did.. the man who confronted Jesus?
+What would you do if Jesus confronted you with that choice?
 Would you simply have to go away sorrowful, because there’s no way that you’d actually give up everything that you own, in order to follow Christ?
 It’s pretty unlikely that you or I would ever be confronted with that choice, but the point is..
 We need to be sure of our attitude towards these things, so that they won’t be the cause of our “undoing” when we face the judgment.

 Are we ourselves guilty of the sin of..
 “I, me, mine”, without even realizing it?
 Ask yourself; Do I consider all the things that are “mine”, to simply a bunch of things that God has allowed me to have, and even though they make my life easier and more comfortable, I could just as easily do without them, if I had to?

 Or, have all the things that are “mine”, actually become, “who I am”?
-And to part with them, would be just like tearing a part of yourself off, and throwing it away?
+And to part with them, would be just like tearing off a part of yourself, and throwing it away?

 I think that’s how it must have been with the rich young man.
 His possessions had become so much a part of who he was, that he couldn’t do without them.
 They were a part of him!

-How much would we give up for God?
-After hearing this exchange between Jesus and the young man, the scripture says that the disciples were “astonished exceedingly”. (verse 25)
+After hearing the exchange between Jesus and the wealthy young man, the scripture says that the disciples were “astonished exceedingly”.
+(Mathew 19, verse 25)

 So Peter said to Jesus, in verse 27; “Behold, we have left everything and followed You; What then will there be for us?”
 And listen to how Jesus answers, in the next three verses;

-Jesus said to them; (He’s talking to Peter and to the rest of the apostles) “Assuredly I say to you, that in the regeneration, when the Son of Man sits on the throne of His glory, you who have followed Me, will also sit on twelve thrones, judging the twelve tribes of Israel.”
+Jesus said to them; (He’s talking to Peter and to the rest of the apostles) “Assuredly I say to you, that in the regeneration, (“the regeneration” means.. “the new birth”) So then..
+In the new birth, in the kingdom of Christ.. “when the Son of Man sits on the throne of His glory, you who have followed Me, will also sit on twelve thrones, judging the twelve tribes of Israel.”

-The apostles were given both authority and power, when Jesus came in His kingdom, and sat on His throne of glory.
+The apostles were given both authority and power, when Jesus came in His kingdom.
 The apostles were directly led by the Holy Spirit of God.
 Jesus told them, in Acts 1, verse 8; “But you shall receive power, after the Holy Ghost is come upon you: And ye shall be witnesses unto Me, both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.”